-How did a casino misconception move all the way from a Monte Carlo casino in 1913 and into our modern age?
-The gambler’s fallacy is so embedded in our thinking that sometimes we see it as a good instinct.
-Whether or not you’ve never heard of the term before, chances are it’s influenced your choices in online casino games.
+How did a misconception about gambling risks travel all the way from a Monte Carlo casino in 1913 to contemporary global casinos?
+The gambler’s fallacy is so pervasive among gamblers that it’s come to be accepted as a reliable instinct.
+Whether or not you’ve heard about this fallacy before, chances are it has influenced the choices you’ve made in online casino games.

-It’s time to uncover the deception of the gambler’s fallacy and explain why virtually all players face it when they play casino table games.
-Keep reading if you want to learn more about what it is and how you can avoid its influence on your decision-making.
+Let’s uncover the deception known as the gambler’s fallacy and explain why virtually all players face it when they play casino table games.
+Keep reading if you want to learn more about this fallacy and how you can avoid its influence on your decision-making.

 What is the gambler’s fallacy?

-As an example, let’s look at a coin toss.
-Let’s pretend you flipped a coin and it landed on tails three times in a row.
-According to the gambler’s fallacy, the next roll has a higher chance of landing on heads because of the three previous outcomes – as if the coin could remember them.
+A great gambler’s fallacy example is the coin toss.
+Say you flip a coin and it lands on tails three times consecutively.
+According to the gambler’s fallacy, the fourth flip has a higher chance of landing on heads because of the three previous outcomes – as if the coin could remember them.
 This is not the case.
-A fair coin always has a 50% chance of stopping on either heads or tails.
-Each flip is an independent event unaffected by the last one.
-When you consider dice rolls, even if you rolled a die and it landed on the number six 10 times, that would leave the chances of rolling a six the same as they were when you first rolled.
+A fair coin always has a 50% chance of landing on either heads or tails.
+Each flip is an independent event, unaffected by the previous one.

-The gambler’s fallacy is seen as misjudging whether an event is linked to or independent of previous events.
+The gambler’s fallacy misjudges whether an event is linked to, or independent of, previous events.
 But is that really all there is to it?
 We all know flipping a coin and rolling a die are independent events.
 It’s obvious, right?
 Then why do we always think that the next result will be affected by previous rolls and flips?
-Before we dive into this, let’s look at a famous example.
+Before we dive into this, let’s look at the fun origin of this fallacy.

-There’s a reason why another name for the gambler’s fallacy is the Monte Carlo fallacy.
+There’s a reason why the gambler’s fallacy is also known as the Monte Carlo fallacy.
 This takes us back to an event that took place in 1913 which many consider the origin of this fallacy.

-In a game at the Monte Carlo Casino, the roulette wheel ball landed on black several times in a row.
-People mistakenly believed that the ball had to land on red next.
-They were so confident, that they bet heavily on red.
-It was only after 27 turns that the ball landed on red.
-By then, the gamblers had lost millions.
+In a game at the Monte Carlo Casino that year, the roulette ball landed on black several times in a row.
+People mistakenly believed that the ball next had to land on red.
+So confident were they in this belief that they increasingly bet heavily on red.
+But it was only after 27 turns that the ball eventually landed on red.
+By then, many gamblers had lost millions.
 The same thing can happen when you play online roulette in a casino.

-As tempting as it is to think otherwise, a spin on a roulette wheel is another example of an independent event.
-Counterintuitive as it may seem, regardless of how many times the ball landed on black, the odds of landing red did not change or increase.
+As tempting as it may be to think otherwise, a spin on a roulette wheel is another example of an independent event.
+Counterintuitive as it may seem, regardless of how many times the ball has landed on black, the odds of it next landing on red does not increase as a result!

 How to avoid the gambler’s fallacy

-Maybe this article has highlighted how much the false reasoning of the gambler’s fallacy has affected your decisions in live dealer casino games, slots, and maybe even other decisions in your life.
+Maybe this article has highlighted how much the magical thinking or false reasoning of the gambler’s fallacy has already affected decisions you’ve made in live dealer casino games, slots and perhaps even in other areas of your life.
 But now that you’re aware of this flawed way of thinking, you can make better decisions.
-It’s time to train your brain to avoid making decisions using this myth.
-Here are some tips to help you gamble with sound logic.
+It’s time to train your brain to avoid making decisions on the basis of this fallacy.
+Here are some tips to help you gamble using sound logic.

 Understand how casino games work

 Many online gambling sites use RNGs to generate random numbers and results in their games.
 Even though these take the house edge into account, they are otherwise random and unaffected by previous results.
-This technology isn’t exclusive to the best online slots.
-It can be used when you’re playing blackjack at a casino in person and even for virtual roulette games.
+This technology isn’t exclusive to online slots.
+It can also be used when you’re playing blackjack at a casino in person or virtual roulette games.

 Change your mindset

-Knowing what the gambler’s fallacy is won’t be enough to change a deeply ingrained thinking habit.
+Knowing what the gambler’s fallacy is, won’t be enough to change a deeply ingrained thinking habit.
 What may help, is to keep reminding yourself to treat each event in an independent series as if it were the first.
 This way you won’t raise your hopes and your wagers based on an inconsequential previous result.

 Don’t confuse superstition with logic

-Many gambling rituals are based on superstition.
-The gambler’s fallacy may be more than a misunderstanding; it may be a superstitious belief.
+Many gambling rituals are based on superstition and the gambler’s fallacy is no exception.
 Ask yourself why you think past events will affect your future and critically evaluate your reasons.

 Evaluate how you think about hot hands and cold hands, or hot slots and cold slots.
-If they’re all using random number generators, your chances of winning are the same on all machines.
-What other casino rituals and beliefs do you hold that have been influenced by this fallacy?
+If they’re all using RNGs, your chances of winning are always the same across all machines.
+What other casino rituals and beliefs do you subscribe to which have been influenced by this fallacy?
 When you look at the reasons behind the belief, it will be easier to separate superstition from facts and logic.

 Avoiding the gambler’s fallacy is a key part of gambling responsibly.
-Don’t think that if you keep playing a slot it has to pay out eventually.
+Don’t think that if you keep playing a slot it eventually has to pay out.
 Set limits to your bankroll and know when to take a break.
-Gambling like a pro is more than making money.
-It’s doing your research, knowing when to stop and taking care of your mental health as a gambler.
-And lastly, but most importantly, it’s betting at a secure and regulated gambling site like BetMGM.
+Gambling like a pro is about more than making money.
+It’s also about doing your research, knowing when to stop and taking care of your mental health as a gambler.
+Lastly, but most importantly, it’s betting at a secure and regulated gambling site such as BetMGM.

 Take your gaming to the next level with BetMGM

 With our user-friendly gambling app, learning how to play casino games has never been easier.
 Download our app to get access to the best online casino with a wide variety of games.
-Sports betting, online slots and live dealer games – whatever you’re looking for, it’s just a click away with BetMGM.
+Sports betting, online slots and live dealer casino games – whatever you’re looking for, it’s just one click away with BetMGM.
 That’s why we are regarded as one of the best online gambling sites.
 Register to start exploring all we have to offer.